Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 In this tutorial you learned how to build a D3 chart in React.
 You created a custom hook that managed DOM elements in React using a ref, you also used the `useEffect` hook, and made use of it's dependency array.

+The bar chart is probably the most common type of chart.
+It has many different forms.
+Check the range of different types of bar charts: https://datavizproject.com/?s=bar